-The ISO proposes that the minimum state of charge requirement tool would operatebe implemented in the real-time market and would set a required that sets a minimum threshold state of charge such that for each resource adequacy storage resource would have a minimum state of charge set at its cleared day ahead schedule.
-This requirement would be imposed at the later time either when charging occurs based on day ahead market awards or during the least cost periods hours in the day ahead market that could sufficiently charge the storage resource to meet its with a day-ahead discharge award.
-Several examples of the mechanics of this tool work were provided in the fifth revised straw proposal.
+The ISO proposes that the minimum state of charge requirement tool be implemented in the real-time market that sets a minimum threshold state of charge for each resource adequacy storage resource with a day-ahead discharge award.
 This requirement would be observed and maintained by the real-time market, which may optimally schedule storage resources to charge or hold state of charge to meet these requirements.